sebwinte/cc2/README.md

 > Note: cc2 uses the [@FFmpeg](https://www.ffmpeg.org/) framework to compress and convert the videos.
 So make sure ffmpeg is already installed on your system.

 ### Quickstart:
-Add custom cc2-flags to your video and drag it into your 'cc2-folder':
+Add custom cc2-flags to your video and drag it into your 'cc2-folder'.
+By default this folder is named 'your_folder_name':
 ```
 my-cool-video--webm--medium.mp4
 ```